mhhnr/FillsApp/README.md

 ## 🔍 Overview

-> Fills.ai is a simple AI healthcare documentation & form filling tool for medical assistants, patients and healthcare providers.
+> Fills.ai is a simple AI healthcare documentation tool for medical assistants, patients, specialists and healthcare providers.

 > To learn more about this project business usecase please click on [fills.ai](https://fills.ai/)

->Now, lets discuss the technical aspectis of this project.
-This 1st version is built with React Native, Bedrock, Lambda, Dynaomodb and various other cutting edge technologies as you can see below.
+>Now, lets discuss the technical aspects of this project.
+This version 1.0.0 is built with React Native, AWS Bedrock, Lambda, Dynaomodb and various other cutting edge technologies as you can see below.

 <div>